-If you’re looking into buying a good balance scale, look for one that’s digital, it’s easier to read and takes less time to balance your tooling over the mechanical triple beam scale.
-Good balance scales for the tool room will cost you between $250.00 and $375.00 depending on brand name and the max weight they can measure.
-In general the higher the weight range it can measure the higher the cost, look for a scale that capable of measuring between 1800 and 2000 grams, not many moulding knives will go over that weight unless maybe you have a twelve-inch molder.
-Look into the Ohaus scales ; they have many weight ranges depending on what you want to weigh; their scales are very accurate and very easy to use.
-We have scales available in both our tooling catalogs under the Tooling and Supplies” tab.
+If I were looking into buying the most accurate balance scale available, I would purchase a digital one.
+Digital scales are easier to read and take less time to balance your tooling over the mechanical triple beam scale.
+Good balance scales for the tool room will cost you between $350.00 and $500.00 depending on the brand name and the max weight they can measure.
+In general, the higher the weight range the scale can balance, the higher the cost.
+Purchase a scale capable of measuring at least two-thousand grams; not many knives will go over that weight unless you have a twelve-inch molder.
+Look into the Ohaus scales ; they have many weight ranges depending on what you want to weigh; their scales are very accurate and easy to use.
+We have Ohaus products available in our tooling catalogs located under the “Tooling and Supplies” tab.
 Please don't hesitate to contact us if you have a few questions or need any help ordering these scales.

-One word of caution, these scales seem to do vanishing acts all on their own, lock it up every night, or take the risk of your local drug dealer finding better ways to put your scale to use. 😊
+One word of caution, these scales seem to do vanishing acts all on their own.
+Lock it up every night, or take the risk of your local drug dealer finding better ways to put your scale to use. 😊